fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </style>

-*(including creation of the Universe and development of Abrahamic religions according to Islamic sources)*
+<p style="font-size: 15px"><i>*including creation of the Universe and development of Abrahamic religions according to Islamic sources.</i></p>

 <details>
 <summary>DISCLAIMER!</summary>

 	بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم  -- Bismillahir Rahmanir Raheem

 	First of all, we need to say Allahu 'Alim.
 Only God know the ultimate truth.
 	Sources of this guide: The Quran, authentic hadiths, The Bible (Old Testament)

 	Quran is the only Word of God that reached our time uncorrupted.
 Quran has many stories confirming some parts about the Biblical prophets.
 Thus the core structure of this guide is based on stories in the Quran.

 	And when it comes to nature and cosmos questions, human mind is just to primitive to understand it.

 </details>